MGIMO – Moscow State Institute of International Relations

 Duration of internship abroad, as a rule, does not exceed 1 semester.
 In some cases, an extension of up to 2 semesters is possible.
 The internship can be in the framework of agreements with partner universities or initiated by the student (independently finds a place of study and draws up all the necessary documents).
 To participate in the competition you must have:

-A language rating of at least 75%for both foreign languages taken;
+A language rating of at least 75%;